nrwl/nx/docs/shared/recipes/advanced-update.md

 After you run all the migrations, you can remove `migrations.json` and commit any outstanding changes.

+## Recommendations

+### One major version at a time, small steps

+Migrating Jest, Cypress, ESLint, React, Angular, Next, and more is a difficult task.
+All the tools change at different rates, and they can conflict with each other.
+In addition, every workspace is different.
+Even though our goal is for you to update any version of Nx to a newer version of Nx in a single go, sometimes it doesn't work.
+The recommended process is to update, at most, one major version at a time.

+Say you want to migrate from Nx 17.1.0 to Nx 18.2.4.
+The following steps are more likely to work comparing to `nx migrate 18.2.4`.

+- Run `nx migrate 17.3.2` to update the latest version in the 17.x branch.
+- Run `nx migrate --run-migrations`.
+- Next, run `nx migrate 18.2.4`.
+- Run `nx migrate --run-migrations`.

+{% callout type="warning" title="Angular updates" %}
+If your workspace uses Angular, this becomes a requirement rather than a recommendation.
+The Angular packages maintain migrations for a single major version at a time.
+If you try to update over multiple major versions, only the migrations for the latest major version will be applied.
+This can lead to issues in your workspace.
+{% /callout %}

 ## Managing migration steps

 When you run into problems running the `nx migrate --run-migrations` command, here are some solutions to break the process down into manageable steps.